grservices-uy/whatinstaller/README.md

-Interactive CLI tool for installing and updating whaticket  by RISERVATO-XYZ
+Interactive CLI tool for installing and updating whaticket

 ### download & setup